A Low-cost Fault Corrector for Deep Neural Networks through Range Restriction

 We measure the runtime overhead of \sysname in terms of its memory and performance overheads during the inference phase.
 The memory overhead comes from the storage for the restriction bounds, which is proportional to the number of ACT functions in the models (the restriction bounds are applicable for not just ACT functions, but also others such as MaxPool function).
 Given the typical size of DNNs, this overhead is negligible (e.g., VGG16 has a size of over 500MB).

 {For the runtime performance overhead, we first measure the absolute runtime of the DNN models.
 The average inference time across all the models (using GPUs) is 9.41 milliseconds (without \sysname) and 9.64 milliseconds (with \sysname), with $\pm0.11\%$ standard deviation.
-Note that the absolute runtime is highly dependent on the hardware architecture and system configuration.

-} Therefore, for reproducibility purposes, we measure the performance overhead of \sysname in terms of the floating-point operations (FLOPs) incurred by it.
+Note that the above runtime is highly dependent on the hardware architecture and system configuration. } Therefore, for reproducibility purposes, we measure the performance overhead of \sysname in terms of the floating-point operations (FLOPs) incurred by it (using TensorFlow's profiler).
 FLOPs is a measure of the latency and energy consumption of ML models~\cite{tang2018experimental, han2015learning, sehgal2019guidelines}, and is independent of the platform.

 The results are reported in Table~\ref{tab:runtime}.
 We did not observe variations across different inputs as they all have the same dimension.
 We find that the overhead of \sysname to be very low (0.530\% on average) - this is negligible in most cases.
 This is because \sysname only involves range checking and truncation, which are relatively simple operations, compared to the typical operators in a DNN such as convolution.